vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 ===================================

 In order to set up :guilabel:`SMS Templates` for future use, activate :ref:`developer mode
-<developer-mode>`, by navigating to the main Odoo dashboard that is full of apps, and select the
+<developer-mode>`, by navigating to the main Leansoft dashboard that is full of apps, and select the
 :menuselection:`Settings app`.
 Then, scroll down to the :guilabel:`Developer Tools` section, and click :guilabel:`Activate the Developer Mode`.

-Once *developer mode* is activated, the main Odoo dashboard appears once more, with a now-visible bug icon, which is located at the top-right corner of the dashboard; this bug icon indicates that developer mode is currently active.
+Once *developer mode* is activated, the main Leansoft dashboard appears once more, with a now-visible bug icon, which is located at the top-right corner of the dashboard; this bug icon indicates that developer mode is currently active.